BlieNuckel/kronoxToGCalendar/README.md

 1. Select the google account you wish to connect to
 2. Click "advanced" in the bottom left of the warning message
 3. Click "Go to KronoxToGCal (unsafe)"
-4. Check off the checkbox giving the script access to editing your calendar
+4. Check off the checkboxes giving the script access to editing your calendar
 5. Click "Allow"
 6. Close the browser window when it goes white, with a success message in the top left

-After this the events should be added to the calendar specified in the setup process.
+After this the events should be added to your calendar.

-**IMPORTANT: The script does _not_ access anything other than the one calendar you specify by the calendar ID and as such is safe to use.
+**IMPORTANT: The script does _not_ access anything other than the one calendar it creates and as such is safe to use.
 All login information and authentication is _only_ stored locally in the directory where the script is placed.**

-## Run Script On Startup

-This option is recommended, and is required to ensure the schedule stays up to date.
-Without it, you must manually run the script through the run file to make sure the calendars stay up to date.
-You can always remove the automatic updates by running the 'remove_startup' file in the installed directory.

 # Trouble Shooting

 ## General issues and fix

 Most issues stem from an incomplete config.ini file.
 The file can be found in <install-dir>/kronoxToGCalendar/config.ini.
 Deleting this and running the script will prompt a new setup.
 Make sure to fill in the settings correctly and then most issues should be fixed.

-## Only a few days of schedule gets transferred to Google Calendar

-This issue may be a result of the kronox link inserted.
-Due to kronox' databases, there seem to be multiple ways to access them.
-To find a link that should work as intended go to [kronoX](https://kronox.hkr.se/) and search for your course code's schedule.
-Make sure the dates are left as starting today and going ahead 6 months.

 # Cloud Service